pamelafox/openai-messages-token-helper/CONTRIBUTING.md

 ## Publishing

+1. Update the CHANGELOG with description of changes

-1. Update the version number in pyproject.toml
+2. Update the version number in pyproject.toml

-2. Push the changes to the main branch
+3. Push the changes to the main branch

-3. Publish to PyPi:
+4. Publish to PyPi:

     ```shell
     export FLIT_USERNAME=__token__